Description: The monoclonal rat IgG1 kappa is useful as an isotype control immunoglobulin.

-Applications Reported: This rat IgG1 isotype control has been reported for use in immunohistochemistry, immunocytochemistry, flow cytometric analysis, and ELISA.
+Applications Reported: This eBRG1 antibody has been reported for use in flow cytometric analysis.

-Applications Tested: Rat IgG1 Isotype Control has been tested by flow cytometric analysis of mouse splenocyte suspensions.
-It should be used at the same concentration as the experimental antibody.
+Applications Tested: This eBRG1 antibody has been tested by flow cytometric analysis of mouse splenocytes and normal human peripheral blood cells and should be used at the same concentration as the experimental antibody.

 蛋白别名: Immunoglobulin G; Immunoglobulin G1; ImmunoglobulinG; ImmunoglobulinG1